pudly/schmopera-hugo/content/articles/maria-callas-in-concert.md

 At the end of the program, "La Divina" did not disappoint the audience in her two encores, "Vissi d'arte" from Puccini's _Tosca_ and "Casta Diva" from Bellini's _Norma_ - arguably the two most iconic Callas staples.
 In what was otherwise a technologically flawless concert, during the final encore a technical glitch made both the hologram and audio first freeze and then quickly fadeout, thus bringing the evening to perhaps a quicker end than intended.
 Though amusing at first, it was also poetically appropriate for the abruptness of the hologram's fadeout unwittingly reflected the real Callas' own all-too-abrupt departure not just from the stage, but from the world back in 1977 at the age of 53.

-Coming into this concert, I wasn't exactly sure what to expect.
-Coming out of it, however, I felt a rekindled appreciation for Callas as a stage artist.
-It is one thing to watch her videos on YouTube and another to experience her on a grand stage, even if only as a digital projection.
-Whatever the arguments may be about Callas as a vocalist, it's clearer to me why she was and continues to be so beloved by audiences across the globe and across generations.

-<figcaption>BASE Hologram interactive concert performance with Roy Orbison and Maria Callas at the Jazz at Lincoln Center Frederick P. Rose Hall on Sunday January 14, 2018, in New York.
-Photo by Evan Agostini for BASE Hologram.</figcaption>

 </figure>

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568074209/media/2019/09/Callas2_si7zhj.jpg){{% /md %}}